The Monster Ball Tour: Broadcast and recordings

-HBO filmed a special of The Monster Ball Tour during Gaga's February 21–22, 2011 shows at Madison Square Garden.
-The special, titled Lady Gaga Presents the Monster Ball Tour: At Madison Square Garden, aired on HBO on May 7, 2011 and Sky1 on May 21, 2011 in the United States and the United Kingdom respectively.
+HBO filmed a special of the Monster Ball Tour during Gaga's February 21–22, 2011 shows at Madison Square Garden.
+The special, titled Lady Gaga Presents the Monster Ball Tour: At Madison Square Garden, aired on HBO on May 7, 2011, and Sky1 on May 21, 2011, in the United States and the United Kingdom respectively.
 Prime showed the special in New Zealand on June 2, 2011.
 The special showed the whole of the Monster Ball Tour, and some backstage footage, which was shown in black-and-white.
 It ended with another black-and-white backstage scene where Gaga and her backup singers perform "Born This Way" a capella.

 After its broadcast, the special received critical acclaim; critics praised Gaga's performance, but doubted her sincerity during her on-stage rambling and in pre-concert scenes.
 The special was nominated for five honors at the 63rd Primetime Emmy Awards: Outstanding Variety, Music or Comedy Special; Outstanding Directing for a Variety, Music or Comedy Special; Outstanding Technical Direction, Camerawork, Video Control for a Miniseries, Movie or a Special; Outstanding Picture Editing for a Special (Single or Multi-Camera); and Outstanding Lighting Design/Lighting Direction for a Variety, Music or Comedy Special.

 A video album was released for the special and includes extra footage like a capella performances and photo gallery.
 The 5.1 surround sound of the release utilized DTS-HD Master Audio and new technology to provide the viewer an optimum experience of watching the live concert.
 Emphasis was given on the main music and the vocals sung during the concert, while adjusting them against the screaming and the cheering of the crowd.
 The release was a commercial success, reaching the top of the DVD charts in the United States, France and Italy and the top-ten in other nations.
 It received double platinum certifications in Australia and France, while in the United Kingdom, it was certified gold.

-On April 9, 2020, the Lady Gaga media site GagaFrontRow shared a direct screen recording of the Philadelphia show on September 14, 2010.
-This is the first full version of the concert ever released to the public since the HBO special and subsequent DVD removed many elements of the show, including half of the first song "Dance in the Dark".
-The full concert is available to watch on YouTube.